TheSentimentalists/SentimentalistsApp-Backend/SCOPE.md

 # Back End Scope tasks

+## FIRST MVP

 **Python Libraries used for NLP processing**
 - Newspaper: Keywords, Summary, Title and Text
 - TextBlob: Sentiment Analysis (Polarity & Subjectivity Score)
 - Spacy (*): TAG Matcher method, returns a list of entities according to the TAG chosen (Person, Org, Gpe ...)
+             (ready only in the backend: spacyMatcher.py module)

 **URL Credibility**
 - Gate Source Credibility API: returns the SCORE, SOURCE and the CATEGORY (left, right, fake news, etc)

 **Future Ideas**
+* Upload / Type a document instead of URL input.
-* GATE Generic Opinion Mining API: sentiment analysis - polarity, score, sarcasm, etc
+* GATE Generic Opinion Mining API: sentiment analysis / sarcasm in sentences.
-* Compare documents
+* Compare documents.
-* Search Feature
+* Search Feature.
-* Upload a document / Type a document
-* Detect the Language of the text / Translate the text
-* Enable users to see effectively the sentiment analysis results when a simple sentence is typed in the screen.

-(*) Left to be implemented in a future MVP.
+(*) Spacy Frontend to be implemented in a future MVP.